A NATIONAL CONSORTIAL PRESERVATION

 The development of a national program to preserve the history of agriculture and rural life is a logical extension of the work carried out by land-grant universities in cooperation with federal, state, and local agencies.
 The land-grant universities of the U.S. constitute a remarkable and uniquely American research, education, and extension system with a long tradition of cooperation and a legal mandate to serve the citizens of the nation.
 The concentrated focus of each of the nation's 72 land-grant universities has resulted, among other things, in a remarkable set of library collections.
-Documentation of state and local agriculture and rural life have been primary collecting responsibilities of land-grant libraries for over a century.
+Documentation of state and local agriculture and rural life has been primary collecting responsibilities of land-grant libraries for over a century.
 Better than any other resource, these collections document the concerns, needs, interests, aspirations, and resources of the people of their state.
 While these collections were largely built in the service of then current needs of science, technology, the state, commerce, and the average citizen, they have become prime historical repositories and targets for preservation in the interest of humanities research.

 3.1 THE LAND-GRANT UNIVERSITY MISSION

-The best acreage for
+The best acreage for a farmer

 lies within the ring fence of his skull.